 - in case you own a Service Area Business (SAB) without a storefront, remember they should be removed if closed since they relate to a private address, which shouldn’t be on the map.

 - if you want to merge two listings that are both verified – you need to get the ownership for both before you do so.
-Claim the listing that you don’t have the ownership for, and start the process.
+Claim the listing that you don’t have the ownership of, and start the process.

 - make a website – even though GMB is very important for searches, a good website will give more info about your business and give customers the chance to get to know you better and have a good customer experience.